RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 ### Characteristics
 ^[Top](#top)

-Have no access to card,  no knowledge in ATQA/SAK/BCC quirks or if there is a wipe, softbrick recover
+* Have no knowledge in ATQA/SAK/BCC quirks or if there is a wipe, softbrick recover
 * Its magic part seem to be three identified custom command.
 * Auth command 0x80, with the key 0x0000000000,  Write 0xA8 allows writing to persistent memory,  Read 0xE0  which seems to return a configuration.
 This is unknown today what these bytes are.

-It is also unknown what kind of block 0 changes the tag supports today
+It is unknown what kind of block 0 changes the tag supports
 * UID: 4b
 * ATQA/SAK: unknown
 * BCC: unknown